- Introduction to Landlord Software

 Outsource Maintenance & Repair Coordination

-Additionally, if you’d like to delegate maintenance tasks to your contractors or outsource coordination & service providers, you can add on RentRedi’s premium feature for maintenance coordination that lets someone else handle the maintenance for you so you’re not stuck dealing with maintenance while trying to run your business.
+Additionally, if you’d like to delegate maintenance tasks to your property managers, contractors, or outsource coordination & service providers, you can add on RentRedi’s premium feature for premium maintenance that lets someone else handle the maintenance for you so you’re not stuck dealing with maintenance while trying to run your business.

 Big & Small Landlord Software Pricing

 Pricing for landlord software can vary depending on the type of service offered.
 The most important thing to look at is flat-pricing and feature comparisons.

 The unfortunate part of landlord software is that often businesses either charge you PER unit, a minimum price, OR charge you more for tiered pricing plans.
 This means they force you to pay extra for basic features like lease signing or tenant screening.
 Or, if you’re a smaller landlord, you end up paying a high rate just because you don’t meet their minimums for units.